amanjalan09/UMichMLPredictions/README.md

 ## ChanceMe@UMich

-## Features
+With increasingly competitive applications, current college admissions criteria are hard to define.
+ChanceMe@UMich aims to predict a student's chances into the University of Michigan using Machine Learning based on various factors such as academics, extracurricular activities, and demographics.
+Through an interactive web applciation (coming soon!), prospective students will be able to gauge where they stand in comparison to previously accepted applicants.
+Based on the 1000+ entries collected, the web application will also provide tips and tricks to improve chances of admission!

-## Tests
+## Process

+* Collecting the Dataset

 ## How to use?
+The interactive web application is currently construction!
+We're hoping to roll it out by the end of August!

 ## Credits
-* Machine Learning by Andrew Ng (Online Course available on Coursera) - This course solidified my theoretical understanding of Machine Learning Models
+* Machine Learning by Andrew Ng (Online Course available on Coursera)
-* Python for Data Science and Machine Learning Bootcamp by Jose Portilla (Online Course available on Udemy) - This course taught me how to use Python and libraries such as NumPy, Pandas, Scikit-Learn and TensorFlow to manipulate data and implement Machine Learning models!
+* Python for Data Science and Machine Learning Bootcamp by Jose Portilla (Online Course available on Udemy)
 * https://www.youtube.com/channel/UCNU_lfiiWBdtULKOw6X0Dig - Very helpful Machine Learning YouTube channel!